A challenge to UK & Welsh Governments…

 Most of you will know that I have written and spoken at length over the last few years on Welsh rail, the lack of enhancement funding and the constitutional and institutional anomalies resulting from its non-devolved status.
 However, I think I am done with that…I stand by my work and analysis, and it is out there for the public record.

-This video and my simplified explanation may help…and I do use approx. figures which does not detract from the fundamental point.
+These videos and my simplified explanation may help…and I do use approx. figures which does not detract from the fundamental point.

-Postscript: It was also good to see the Welsh Affairs Select Committee endorse my work over the last ten years in calling for HS2 to be defined as an England only (rather than “England and Wales”) project so enabling a higher attribution factor for the Department for Transport in respect of Barnet consequential calculations.
+Postscript: It was also good to see the Welsh Affairs Select Committee endorse my work over the last ten years in calling for HS2 to be defined as an England only (rather than “England and Wales”) project so enabling a higher Wales comparability factor for the Department for Transport in respect of Barnet consequential calculations.
 I would add though that the the case for full devolution of rail powers and funding is unanswerable!

 I am now more interested, from a Welsh Perspective, in how we agree, fund and deliver a major programme of public transport enhancements, including rail, to help us deliver our decarbonisation targets to 2030 and beyond.
 This will require Welsh Government (WG) and UK Government to work together.